rfay/satirtraining.org/sites/all/themes/nitobe/README.txt

 * Strip "not verified".
 By default, Drupal adds " (not verified)" to the name of a commenter who leaves a name but is not logged into the site.
 This can be turned off in Nitobe's theme settings.
-Non-verified authors are given a CSS class indicating they are not verified.
+Comments by verified authors are given a CSS class ("commenter-logged-in") indicating they are logged in regardless of this setting.

 * The CSS class "original-author" is added to comments made by the node's original user.

-* The CSS class "commenter-logged-in" is applied to comments posted by authors who are not logged in.

 * The default number of items in the pager control can be set form 3 to 10.
   Setting a small number here is useful when using a three column layout.